⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Sensitivity

 Some patients may develop sensitivity/allergy to some of the metals that are used in orthodontic appliances.
 If the patient has any known metal sensitivities, be sure to inform the dentist prior to fabrication or placement of orthodontic appliances.
-Please consult with the dentist if you would like more information regarding this topic.

 Extraction